 Purchasing new hardwood floors is a big decision, so it’s important to carefully plan out your new flooring upgrade, because the last thing you want to do is scrap your progress once you realize that the flooring options you went with are exactly what you had in mind.
-Choosing hardwood flooring over carpets is a big decision to make, which is why you need to be aware of all of your options before you make a firm decision.
+Choosing hardwood flooring over carpets is a big decision to make, especially if you’re indecisive.
+If you’re going to take a leap and covert to hardwood flooring, you should be aware of all of your options before you make a firm decision and don’t be afraid to find out more.
+You could read reviews of floorings and look at interior design blogs.
 To assist you in the buying process, here is a helpful guide that will help ensure that you make the right choice.

 Carefully Look at the Combinations of the Floor Level and Construction Options